SS&C Technologies (NASDAQ:SSNC) Issues FY 2021 Earnings Guidance

-The company also recently declared a quarterly dividend, which was paid on Wednesday, September 15th.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, September 15th.
 Stockholders of record on Wednesday, September 1st were given a dividend of $0.16 per share.
-The ex-dividend date was Tuesday, August 31st.
-This represents a $0.64 annualized dividend and a dividend yield of 0.81%.
-SS&C Technologies’s dividend payout ratio is currently 15.84%.
+This represents a $0.64 annualized dividend and a dividend yield of 0.82%.
+The ex-dividend date of this dividend was Tuesday, August 31st.
+SS&C Technologies’s dividend payout ratio is 15.84%.

-In other news, CEO William C. Stone sold 280,000 shares of the company’s stock in a transaction dated Tuesday, September 21st.
-The shares were sold at an average price of $68.85, for a total transaction of $19,278,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-14.60% of the stock is currently owned by corporate insiders.
+In related news, CEO William C. Stone sold 280,000 shares of the firm’s stock in a transaction on Tuesday, September 21st.
+The shares were sold at an average price of $68.85, for a total value of $19,278,000.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+14.60% of the stock is owned by corporate insiders.

 A hedge fund recently raised its stake in SS&C Technologies stock.
-Morgan Stanley increased its stake in SS&C Technologies Holdings, Inc. (NASDAQ:SSNC) by 146.6% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 444,388 shares of the technology company’s stock after purchasing an additional 264,177 shares during the quarter.
-Morgan Stanley owned about 0.17% of SS&C Technologies worth $32,022,000 at the end of the most recent quarter.
-81.33% of the stock is owned by institutional investors and hedge funds.
+Morgan Stanley raised its position in SS&C Technologies Holdings, Inc. (NASDAQ:SSNC) by 146.6% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 444,388 shares of the technology company’s stock after acquiring an additional 264,177 shares during the quarter.
+Morgan Stanley owned approximately 0.17% of SS&C Technologies worth $32,022,000 at the end of the most recent reporting period.
+81.41% of the stock is currently owned by hedge funds and other institutional investors.

 About SS&C Technologies